juliors1/dragonball-s-quiz-game/README.md

 ## Instructions:

-How to play: Answer the 10 questions about the characters and items.
+How to play: Answer the 10 questions about the characters in Dragon Ball Super.
 You must answer the current question you are on to move on to the next.
-The questions are randomized with 5 easy and 5 hard questions, so good luck!.
+The questions are randomized with 6 normal and 4 silhouette images, so good luck!.

 ## Technologies Used: